Williamarnoclement/Williamarnoclement/README.md

 # Where you can discover my work

-You can discover my work on [Art Website](https://www.WilliamArnoClement.com).
+You can discover my work on [website](https://www.WilliamArnoClement.com).

 And if you can read french, I also write articles on my [journal]([https://www.WilliamArnoClement.com/blog](https://www.williamarnoclement.com/journal/)).